cudmore/PyMapManager/app/readme.md

 ## Running the server

-You need a redis-server running.
-Install it on OSX with `brew install redis-server` or on most variants of Linux with `sudo apt-get install redis-server`.
-See [redis](http:///redis.io) homepage for more info.

-	redis-server

-This will run the server locally at `http://localhost:5000`.

 ```
 cd PyMapManager/app
 python mmserver.py
 ```

+This will run the server locally at `http://localhost:5000`.
+Have fun browsing.

+## Running a production level server

-Please note, this is a very simplified example.
-In reality, the REST server should be run **synchronously** using either gunicorn or uwsgi and then served through a proper web-server such as Apache or nginx.
+Running the server with `python mmserver.py` is a good way to get started quickly.
+Yet, this is a very simplified example.
+In reality, the server should be run **synchronously** using either gunicorn or uwsgi and then served through a proper web-server such as Apache or nginx.
+We provide an easy to use Docker container to do exactly this!
+See [install server](http://blog.cudmore.io/PyMapManager/install-server/) for more information.

 ## Using the REST API in a scripting language

+Once the server is running, annotations and images can be queried via the [REST](http://blog.cudmore.io/PyMapManager/rest-api/) interface.

 ### In Javascript